Everyone knows the relief that comes with a negative test result, and those same people can imagine the fear and dread that come with a positive one.

 Improper timing of the sample or early stage of a condition

 For an infection to reach a level detectable within your body, samples need to be taken at the appropriate time.
+We call this the “window period”.

 For most STI tests, 14 days after the incident of concern should be sufficient.
 However, a longer period (a few more days to several weeks) could provide a more robust and reliable sample.

 For example, it’s fairly common for people infected with HIV to get tested too early.
 The urgency to get clarity about their condition might cause some people to get tested before the appropriate amount of antigens or antibodies has developed.
 Someone who gets tested too early may get a negative test result but still be infected.
+This may make it hard for the laboratory equipment to establish the correct test result.

 If you’re getting tested, pay attention to clinical guidance around test timing.